QuiltMC/rfcs/structure/0072-legal-team.md

 The Legal Team is a standalone team in charge of handling legal matters to the best of its ability.
 This team will not require its members to be lawyers or have any form of training, although this would be preferred.

+It is made clear that this team will not be providing legal guidance but only advices to the best of their ability and team members cannot be held liable for their work in good faith as a Legal Team member.

 # Motivation

 Historically, legal matters have been handled by various different people without any proper structure.
 The de-facto team who would handle particular